Instacart Employees Plan Strike on Working Conditions During Pandemic

 Thousands of employees for grocery delivery service Instacart are planning to strike Monday, arguing that they deserve extra pay and personal protective equipment such as masks and gloves during the coronavirus pandemic.

 The workers, who have been earning praise from customers on social media, say that friction has been building between the delivery shoppers and the San Francisco-based company for years.
-But strike organizers say that the sudden demand for these gig workers because of the stay at home orders have raised new concerns for their safety.
+But strike organizers say that the sudden demand for these gig workers because of stay-at-home orders has raised new concerns for employees' safety.

 Instacart workers pushing for the strike say braving long lines at supermarkets during a global pandemic has changed the game for many who are often part-time employees.